PhilMo6/meshpunk/README.md

 - GPS automatically gets time
 - Loads Lua scripts from the filesystem automatically as apps
 - Full MeshCore support
-- Emoji support
+- Room server and repeater support: log in, sync messages, and run admin commands right from the Messenger app
+- Full emoji support!
+Type emoji with the alt key layer (customize per-key in Settings > Emoji), plus a downloadable extended emoji set that lives on SD
 - Map app with offline tile caching, message path animations, message path replay, and meshprint sender triangulation!
 - Lua games!
 Comes with Flappy Bird, Snake, and Scorched Earth (all games are in progress of development)
 - Elf file loader
-- Doom! you must provide your own .wad files.
+- Doom!
+Now with music and sound effects! you must provide your own .wad files.
 PWADs require a valid IWAD.
 Place doom wads onto SD card.
-- Pico8 emulator, same as doom you must provide your own .p8 or .png pico8 carts. (thanks to https://github.com/mintylinux) -Gameboy emulator!
+- Pico8 emulator, same as doom you must provide your own .p8 or .png pico8 carts. (thanks to https://github.com/mintylinux)
+- GameBoy emulator! you must provide your own .gb/.gbc roms.
+- PC-XT DOS emulator!
+Boots real DOS from .img disk images — or pick a folder of games on your SD card and it becomes the C: drive
+- MP3 music player with a tag-based library, playlists, and auto-organizing by artist/album
+- Background apps — music keeps playing while you use the rest of the device
+- USB host support (experimental): route all device audio to a USB-C audio dongle (Tools > USB)
 - Themes! make Meshpunk look the way you want.
-14 themes are included!
+15 themes are included!
-- File manager
+- File manager (Tools > Files) for both internal flash and SD

 ## Installation